divvun/libdivvun/README.md

     [How underlines and replacements are built](#orgb25740d) for details.
     Another reason to use `co&` is to ensure we can refer to the central error with `$1` in `errors.source.xml`.
+-   `DROP-PRE-BLANK` means the suggestion should trim the preceding space (useful for fixing spaces before punctuation).
 -   `&ADDED` means this cohort was added (typically with `ADDCOHORT`) and should be a part of the suggestion for the error.
 It will appear after the blank of the preceding cohort, and will not be the central